Overview of Data Science

 Metering includes the CPU or GPU consumption per OCPU during the duration of running the job artifact and the Block Storage size used for the job.

-• Pipelines are billed by the usage of the underlying Compute and Block Storage that the pipeline uses to execute the pipeline step code.
+Pipelines are billed by the usage of the underlying Compute and Block Storage that the pipeline uses to run the pipeline step code.

-• There is no additional charge for the orchestration or artifact storage.
+There is no extra charge for the orchestration or artifact storage.

-You can use Checking Your Balance and Usage to review the costs associated with your account.
-Also, you can use the Oracle Cloud Infrastructure Billing and Payment Tools to analyze your Data Science usage and manage your costs.
+You can use Checking Your Balance and Usage to review the costs associated with the account.
+Also, you can use the Oracle Cloud Infrastructure Billing and Payment Tools to analyze the Data Science usage and manage costs.

 Compliance